ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

-It is defined as an extra feature because there is a set of requirements (firmware, EFA kernel module and rdma-core) to be met before an endpoint can use the RDMA read capability, therefore an endpoint cannot assume the other party support RDMA read.
+It is defined as an extra feature because there is a set of requirements (firmware, EFA kernel module and rdma-core) to be met before an endpoint can use the RDMA read capability, therefore an endpoint cannot assume the other party supports RDMA read.

-The "RDMA read" extra feature corresponds to the following sub-protocols: long-read message, emulated long-read write, direct read.
+The "RDMA read" extra feature corresponds to the following subprotocols: long-read message, emulated long-read write, and direct read.

-#### Long-read message sub-protocol
+#### Long-read message subprotocol

-The long-read message sub-protocol uses RDMA read to implement two-sided communication.
+The long-read message subprotocol uses RDMA read to implement two-sided communication.

-The work flow of long-read message sub-protocol is illustrated in the following diagram:
+The work flow of the long-read message subprotocol is illustrated in the following diagram:

 ![long-read message](message_longread.png)